 I wrote a whole post about mastermind groups here.

-5. Collaborate with other bloggers
+5. Collaborate with others

 7. Be helpful

 Whenever you encounter others, be helpful.
 If you see ways you can offer help, do it.

-7. Don’t limit yourself to networking with just bloggers
+8. Don’t limit yourself to networking with just bloggers

 Reach out to journalists and those in traditional media too.
 Social media makes this easier than it’s ever been, and the potential benefits are obvious.

-8. Be yourself
+9. Be yourself

 Don’t be what you think others want you to be.
 That’s exhausting.
 And unsustainable.
 Always be yourself when you’re building relationships.

 10. Pick yourself

 The internet has made it possible to connect with others, pool your resources and research how to pull it off.
-Take advantage of it!
+Take advantage of it.